This Concept called ‘Grand Hotel’

 The interior of Germany’s oldest grand hotel, The Breidenbacher Hof (1822) was auctioned at Sotheby’s.
 After many years of closure, the hotel reopened its doors in 2008, adding its name to the list of hotels which are celebrating glorious returns.

-The Grand Hotel in Vienna, the first grand hotel on the continent, was turned into an office building after the war, only to be reopened as a sparkling hotel again in 1994.
+The Grand Hotel in Vienna, the first grand hotel on the continent, was turned into an office building after World War 2, only to be reopened as a sparkling hotel again in 1994.
 The Grand Hotel Royal in Budapest was closed for a decade before Alfred Pisani and his Corinthia Group from Malta arrived to give it a new lease of life in 2002.

 The Adlon, one of the truly legendary addresses of Berlin, had to wait for half a century after being bombed and destroyed in 1945, to be rebuilt.
 It was reopened by the Kempinski group.
 Utilising the Adlon's 1907 opening date would allow Kempinski to call themselves 'Hoteliers since 1907' (in fact the first 'Kempinski' opened in 1952; the Bristol in Berlin).